 The turnaround time to resolve the deprovisioning ticket for beta customers is six business days or less.
 After the existing legacy integration has been disabled, you can proceed to creating a connection via the self-service destination card.

-The segment export from Experience Platform to your other solutions will be stopped in the time between the Jira ticket resolution and the time a new connection is established through the destination card.
+The audience export from Experience Platform to your other solutions will be stopped in the time between the Jira ticket resolution and the time a new connection is established through the destination card.
 You can minimize this downtime by creating the connection via the destination card as soon as the Jira ticket is closed.

 Note the following known limitations and important callouts in the beta release of the Experience Cloud Audiences card: